-- SC1A: The IFCA will maintain a database of stakeholder contacts that will have been reviewed and updated by 31 March each year - SC1B: The IFCA will have completed a review of its communication strategy and implementation plan by 31 March each year. - SC1C: The IFCA will have reviewed its website by the last working day of each month. - SC1D: The IFCA will have reviewed its website and ensured it meets the objectives of its communication strategy, by 31 March each year. - SC1E: The IFCA will have reviewed all of its Memoranda of Understanding by 31 March each year.
-There will be a clear plan in place to update MoUs where necessary, to an agreed timescale. - SC1F: By 31 March each year, the IFCA will have participated appropriately, proportionately and at the right level of delegation, in regional and national fisheries and conservation activity identified in the annual plan.
+- SC1A: The IFCA will maintain a database of stakeholder contacts that will have been reviewed and updated by 31 March each year - of its Communication Strategy and Implementation Plan by 31 March each year. - SC1C: The IFCA will have reviewed its website by the last working day of each month. - SC1D: The IFCA will have reviewed its website and ensured it meets the objectives of its communication strategy, by 31 March each year. - SC1E: The IFCA will have reviewed all of its Memoranda of Understanding by 31 March each year.
+There will be a clear plan in place to update MoUs where necessary, to an agreed timescale. - SC1F: By 31 March each year, the IFCA will have participated appropriately, proportionately and at the right level of delegation, in regional and national fisheries and conservation activity identified in the Annual Plan.

-Success Criterion 2: IFCAs implement a fair, effective and proportionate enforcement regime
+IFCAs implement a fair, effective and proportionate enforcement regime